-Not only are LGBTQIA+ folks subjected to higher rates of intimate partner violence, but they also experience poverty at a higher rate (21.6%) compared to heterosexual, cisgender folks (15.7%).
+Not only are LGBTQIA+ folks subjected to higher rates of intimate partner violence, they also experience poverty at a higher rate (21.6 percent) compared to heterosexual cisgender folks (15.7 percent).
 In particular, trans survivors are disproportionately impacted by financial and health inequalities.
 Trans folks are four times more likely to make \$10,000 or less per year than the general population and often have unequal access to health care.

-Although Black, Indigenous, Latinx, queer, and trans survivors are more likely to experience the greatest levels of systemic harm, there is very limited data on their experiences of survivorship-particularly the economic impact of being subjected to harm.

-Our intention with this Safety Fund round was to start filling this gap by presenting specific findings on how intersecting, systemically oppressed identities impact Black, Indigenous, Latinx, queer, and trans folks' experiences of survivorship.
+Although Black, Indigenous or Native, Latin-ex, Queer, and Trans survivors are more likely to experience the greatest levels of systemic harm, there is very limited data on their experiences of survivorship-particularly the economic impact of being subjected to harm.
+Our intention with this Safety Fund round was to start filling this gap by presenting specific findings on how intersecting, systematically oppressed identities impact Black, Indigenous, Latin-ex, Queer, and Trans folks' experiences of survivorship.

-Through strategic outreach, which we describe in greater detail below, we were able to reach a significant number of Black, Indigenous, Latinx, queer, and trans survivors, while not turning away any survivors who applied for a Safety Fund grant.
+Through strategic outreach, which we describe in greater detail below, we were able to reach a significant number of Black, Indigenous, Latin-ex, Queer, and Trans survivors, while not turning away any survivors who applied for a Safety Fund grant.

-It is important to note that there are two additional groups of survivors who also experience high levels of systemic harm and who have been impacted by the compounded economic and health impacts of COVID-19 that we did not do specific outreach to for this safety fund: disabled survivors and Asian, South West Asian or North African survivors.
+It is important to note that there are two additional groups of survivors who also experience high levels of systematic harm and who have been impacted by the compounded economic and health impacts of COVID-19 that we did not do specific outreach to for this safety fund: disabled survivors and Asian, South West Asian or North African survivors.
 This was intentional on our part.
 Given our limited funds for this round of the Safety Fund (we had enough money for 2,000 grants), and our goal of reaching robust samples from each of the communities of survivors we focused on, we were concerned that adding additional identities would prevent us from being able to generate meaningful findings about the needs and experiences of any one group.
 Furthermore, for disabled survivors, we want to be able to parse out how different disabilities impact survivors' experiences instead of grouping everyone together.
-For Asian and South West Asian and North African survivors, we want to be able to collect data from survivors with different regional and language backgrounds, instead of grouping everyone together as "other people of color."
+For Asian and South West Asian or North African survivors, we want to be able to collect data from survivors with different regional and language backgrounds, instead of grouping everyone together as "other people of color."
 For these reasons, we plan to do separate Safety Fund rounds for survivors from these communities.

 That said, our demographic questions in this round did capture these other identities.
-56.5% of survivors in this sample identified as disabled (a striking statistic given our lack of tailored outreach, which we will discuss in more detail later), 7.4% identified as Asian or Asian American, and 2.8% identified as Middle Eastern or North African.III
+56.5 percent of survivors in this sample identified as disabled (a striking statistic given our lack of outreach, which we will discuss in more detail later), 7.4 percent identified as Asian or Asian American, and 2.8 percent identified as Middle Eastern or North African.
 In the Safety Fund application, we used "Middle Eastern or North African," as one of the demographic categories.
-We have since learned the term "South West Asian/North African" (S.W.A.N.A), which according to the SWANA Alliance, is "a decolonial word for the South West Asian/ North African" (S.W.A.N.A.) region in place of Middle Eastern, Near Eastern, Arab World or Islamic World that have colonial, Eurocentric, and Orientalist origins and are created to conflate, contain and dehumanize our people."
+We have since learned the term "South West Asian and North African" (S.W.A.N.A), which according to the SWANA Alliance, is "a decolonial word for the South West Asian and North African (S.W.A.N.A.) region in place of Middle Eastern, Near Eastern, Arab World or Islamic World that have colonial, Eurocentric, and Orientalist origins and are created to conflate, contain and dehumanize our people."
 Moving forward, we will be using S.W.A.N.A instead of Middle Eastern or North African, but for the present report we did not feel it was appropriate to change the terminology that survivors selected in the survey.